SyncfusionExamples/how-to-get-cell-value-before-loading-the-grid-in-winforms-datagrid/README.md

-# How to get cell value before loading the grid in WinForms DataGrid (SfDataGrid)?
+# How to get cell value before loading the Grid in WinForms DataGrid?

 ## About the sample

-This example illustrates how to get cell value before loading the grid in WinForms DataGrid.
+This example illustrates how to get cell value before loading the Grid in DataGrid.

 [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) allows you to retrieve the cell values before the DataGrid is loaded by using SfDataGrid.View.Records collection.